audacity07/travello/README.md

   <img src="https://github.com/audacity07/wonderful-sound-2096/blob/master/images/LandingPage/logo_with_name.png?raw=true" alt="html" width="120" height="120"/>
 </div>

-Embark on a journey of a lifetime with Wanderlust World - your go-to travel website equipped with seamless login, signup, search, and filtering functionalities.
+Embark on a journey of a lifetime with Travello - your go-to travel website equipped with seamless login, signup, search, and filtering functionalities.
 Discover your dream destination, connect with fellow travelers, and share your experiences within a vibrant community.
-Let Wanderlust World be your guide to endless adventures and unforgettable memories.
+Let Travello be your guide to endless adventures and unforgettable memories.
 Join us now and unleash your wanderlust! 🌍✈️

 ## Tech Stacks Used